HIGHCHOLESTEROL1/Patent-pull/README.md

     - Build a user-friendly web interface where users can input search queries, view patent details, and explore visualizations.
     - Consider using a front-end framework (e.g., React, Vue.js) to enhance the user experience.

+5. Look more into javafx documentation to potentially implement a GUI for it.
+Learned it somewhat in class and seems very simple to utilize.
+Could potentially seek to do this rather something like react which I did not learn yet.
+Not final descisions yet but for now just a idea.

 5. Write Documentation:
     - write clear documentation including installation instruction and usage guidelines
     - set up test to validate functionality